EmperorDan/Glossary-of-tech-terms/Developmental-Lifecycles.md

 - Easily managed because you have a clear path to follow.
 ### Disadvantages
 - Can be very risky because you cannot re-visit phases that have been completed.
-- Unusuable for larger/ongoing project
+  - Unusuable for larger/ongoing project as you aren't able to re-visit previous phases.
+- Not to be used if your product is at risk of changing during development.
+- No working software is produced till the final stages which is a monumental risk.
 ### Software that can benefit
+Developers who have a clear idea of what they want early on will benefit from this.
+This is because it's not a very flexible model making changes later on to earlier phases impossible.
+This can be damaging to the product, and developer.
+If the work done in the early phases isn't correct then the project is vulnerable to failure.

 ![](https://i.imgur.com/RxJrPb5.jpg)

 ## Evolutionary (Iterative)
 ### Description:
 The Evolutionary model is iterative.
 The model allows the user to create increasingly complete version's of their software.
 This process involves creating a product rapidly.
-The product is then changed based on maintenance, and reviewal.
+You must have the requirements and architecture in place.
+This is so you can produce a functional product for your users.
+A product undergoes changes periodically based on maintenance checks finding issues, reviewal of product, and feedback from users.
 ### Advantages:
 - Product better fits customer needs.
 - Allows constant inprovement.